Temple of Tellus: History

-The temple was occasionally used for meetings of the Senate, and on its walls was displayed a map of Italy.
+The temple was occasionally used for meetings of the Senate, and on its walls was displayed a map or a personification of Italy (described by Varro as Italia picta).
 It was destroyed in the Great Fire of Rome in 64 CE, but was subsequently rebuilt.
 It was still listed in the Notitia as standing in the 4th century, located in the Regio IV Templum Pacis.
 If still in use by the 4th-century, it would have been closed during the persecution of pagans in the late Roman Empire.

 The temple’s dedication was celebrated on 13th December.
 As the worship of Tellus by the Romans had a very long history, it is probable that there was a much earlier cult centre on the site afterwards occupied by the temple.